A Dynamical Proof of the Prime Number Theorem

 Altogether, we find that we can restrict \ref{sseq} to primes and semiprimes where neither factor is too small.

-This completes the proof. \end{proof} Next, we show that we can actually find two nearby scales where both inequalities from Proposition \ref{either} hold.
+Taylor expanding the logarithm again completes the proof. \end{proof} Next, we show that we can actually find two nearby scales where both inequalities from Proposition \ref{either} hold.
 The key idea is to use the connectedness of the interval. \begin{prop} Let $\e > 0$ be a number sufficiently small.
 Suppose that $k_0$ is sufficiently large depending on $\e$ and let $I_k$ denote the interval $(1+\e)^k$ to $(1+\e)^{k+1}$.
-Then there exists $k$ and $k'$ such that $|k - k'| \leq 1$ with $k$ and $k'$ in $[k_0, \e^{-2} + k_0]$
+Then there exists $k$ and $k'$ such that $|k - k'| \leq 1$ with $k$ and $k'$ in $[k_0, \e^{-2} + k_0]$ and such that

 and

 \end{prop} \begin{proof} Suppose not.
 Then by Proposition \ref{either}, for each $k$ in $[k_0, \e^{-2} +k_0]$ either

 or